oscar-smith-elphinstone/CANAnalyser-Docs/docs/operate.md

 # Operate

 The operate step is the most powerful but also the hardest step to learn.
-It lets you take any data and perform a series of sequential operations on it.
-These operations are simple but when combined together can acheive complex behaviour.
+It lets you take any data and perform a series of sequential OPERATEs on it.
+These OPERATEs are simple but when combined together can acheive complex behaviour.

-Most operations can be performed on single and multicolumn data but some operations only work on single column data.
+Most OPERATEs can be performed on single and multicolumn data but some OPERATEs only work on single column data.
 Some operate functions are also denoted as **finishing** this is because the data they output cannot be operated on and can only be used in steps such as Snapshot and Export.

 You are also not limited to how many operate steps you can perform.
 However, each operate step will need a new name otherwise the data will be overwritten.